danihageng/ChatBot/client/README.md

 npm run test:e2e:dev
 ```

+Simply try the test, run `npm run test:e2e:dev`, this command line is for show all that you need to see in the test.
 This runs the end-to-end tests against the Vite development server.
 It is much faster than the production build.